marks530/ms3_project/README.md

 - The next step was to initialise a git repo and add my Heroku remote repo command: `$ heroku git:remote -a 'datacentric-milestone-bookrev' `.
 - Heroku requires the following two file
     - A **requirements.txt** file is needed to run the installed dependencies, so to create and commit this file, the following command was used: `$  pip3 freeze --local > requirements.txt`.
     - A **Procfile** is needed to direct the Heroku app to the file that it needs to run.
-So I used the command `$ echo web: python > Procfile` in the terminal to install the file.
-This was followed by a simple command in the terminal to run the web process: `$ heroku ps:scale web=1`.
 - Finally, to deploy I would use the `$ git push heroku master` to deploy my code on the Heroku app.

 After any big changes, advancements on my code, I would push my code to the Heroku app to check if it was functioning.